Information for New Dancers

 What is Contra Dancing?

 Contra is danced to Celtic, Quebecois, Old Time, New England, Southern Appalachian, Jazz, Blues, and all sorts of other music played by live bands, either from Atlanta or elsewhere.
-In a contra dance, parallel lines of dancers stand opposite -- or "contra to" -- their partners.
+In a contra dance, parallel lines of dancers begin the dance by standing opposite -- or "contra to" -- their partners.
 A dancer and his/her partner form a couple.

 In response to the Caller's instructions, each couple interacts with the couple next to them to form a four person "set" and each set interacts with the sets on either side of them.
 Over the course of a dance each couple moves up and down the hall, interacting with every other couple in their multi-set "line."